 Fintech PR campaigns that worked

-At 42DM we have been building fintech brands through PR since 2017, which has helped us to generate the top strategies you’ve read about above.
+At 42DM we have been building fintech brands through PR since 2017, which has helped us to generate the top PR strategies you’ve read about above.
 Now let’s look at two success studies in practice.

 Creating inbound demand for a fintech brand before its launch